7 Reasons Why Whirlpool Dishwasher Not Drying Dishes – Let’s Fix It

 You know how hard it is to get dried food out of your dishwasher.
 It’s because it has plastic parts that never seem to dry completely, and not just because you’re lazy about wiping them down.
 The trick to getting rid of the stuck-on residue is to limit the number of plastic items in a cycle or hand wash them altogether.

-See also Bosch Dishwasher Error Code E2 [SOLVED] - Let's Fix It
+See also 7 Reasons Why LG Dishwasher Won't Start – Let’s Fix It

 4. Use Rinse Aid